 Additionally, we received a request from the SEC, dated March 22, 2023, for documents and information concerning, among other matters, our testing and analysis of the efficacy of ADG20 against Omicron and other COVID-19 variants, our public statements regarding the potential use of ADG20 against the Omicron variant, and related communications with investors and the media.
-We intend to cooperate fully with this fact-finding inquiry.
+By letter dated August 9, 2023, the SEC notified us that the SEC had concluded its investigation and does not intend to recommend any action against us.